Tessa’s Recipe Rundown

 This post may contain affiliate links.
 Read our disclosure policy.

-This No Bake Pumpkin Mousse Pie takes all the best things about pumpkin pie, but in a light, creamy, and utterly delicious no-bake variation.
+This No Bake Pumpkin Mousse Pie takes all the best things about pumpkin pie and adds them to a light, creamy, and utterly delicious no-bake variation.

 Pumpkin pie has never been my favorite Thanksgiving dessert.
 I think it’s because it can often be pretty bland and boring.
-Especially in comparison to any show-stopping pies on the dessert table like a double-crust apple pie or crunchy pecan pie.
+Especially in comparison to any show-stopping pies on the dessert table like a flavorful Caramel Apple Streusel Pie or a decadent Pecan Pie.

 This pie puts a new, fun spin on pumpkin pie.
 And, bonus: it won’t take up precious space in your oven.